Karosa C 834

-Karosa C 834 is an intercity bus produced by bus manufacturer Karosa from the Czech Republic, in the years 1997 to 1999.
+Karosa C 834 is an intercity bus produced from 1997 to 1999 by bus manufacturer Karosa from the Czech Republic.
 It was succeeded by Karosa C 934 in 1999.

 Construction features

 Karosa C 834 is basic model of Karosa 800 series.
 C 834 is based on its predecessor, Karosa C 734 and is unified with city bus models B 832 and B 841.
 Body is semi-self-supporting with frame and engine with manual gearbox in the rear part.
 Only rear axle is propulsed.
 Front axle is independent, rear axle is solid.
 All axles are mounted on air suspension.

 On the right side are two doors.
 Between the axles underneath the bodywork is luggage compartment volume of 3.5 m³.
 Hot water heating is efficient at temperatures lower than 0 °C, however, the problem of the whole bus is heat.
 Difficulties are also vented at high temperatures, since the sliding parts are located in only two windows on the right side and three on the left.
 Airstream ventilation from two fans can not effectively exchange air.
 Seats for passengers are spaced as 2 + 2 with the central aisle.
 Drivers cab is not separated from the rest of the vehicle.